yanader/recordshopAPI/README.md

 ```
 ##### Query Parameters

+The API currently only takes one query parameter at a time.

 | Name | Description | Type |
 |------|-------------|------|
 | name | A list of albums with the specified name. | Text |